srikumarks/steller/README.md

 - `sh.dynamic(function (clock) { return model; })` makes a "dynamic model" that
   will behave like whatever `model` the given function returns, at the time the dynamic model gets to run.
+- `sh.fire(function (clock) {...})` will cause the given callback to be called at the time the model is performed.
+The resultant action itself has zero duration.
 - `sh.anim(param, duration, v1, v2)` animates the parameter from value `v1` to
   value `v2` over the given `duration` using linear interpolation.
 - `sh.anim(param, duration, function (t) { return value; })` will assign the